 Spinach pests & diseases

-Spinach is susceptible to many fungal diseases, including downy mildew, rust, fusarium wilt, and Pythium.
+Spinach is susceptible to many fungal diseases, including downy mildews, rust, fusarium wilt, and Pythium.
 The Rhizoctonia parasite can also attack your spinach plants.
-Aphids, crickets, earwigs, flea beetles, cutworms, darkling beetles, bulb mites, leaf miners, loopers, nematodes, seedcorn maggots, slugs and snails, wireworms, whiteflies, rabbits, and chickens can also wreck havoc on your spinach plants.
+Aphids, crickets, earwigs, flea beetles, cutworms, darkling beetles, bulb mites, leaf miners, loopers, nematodes, seedcorn maggots, slugs and snails, wireworms, whiteflies, rabbits, and chickens can also wreak havoc on your spinach plants.
 Personally, I conduct a weekly leaf inspection of my spinach and beet plants.
 A quick peek under each leaf makes it easy to wipe off whitefly eggs before they can hatch.
 These eggs look like clusters of tiny white rectangles.

 How to grow spinach